Worst-Case Welfare of Item Pricing in the Tollbooth Problem: Our Model

-A seller wants to sell a set $[m]$ of $m$ heterogeneous items to $n$ buyers.
-Each buyer $j$ is single-minded: She demands a set $Q_j\subseteq[m]$ with a positive value $v_j$.
-Her value for a subset $S\subseteq [m]$ of items is $v_j$ if $Q_j\subseteq S$, and $0$ otherwise.
+In this section, we introduce our model in more detail.
+A seller wants to sell $m$ heterogeneous items to $n$ buyers.
+Each buyer $j$ is single-minded: She demands a set $Q_j\subseteq[m]$ with a positive value $v_j$.\footnote{Throughout the paper, denote $[m]=\{1,\ldots,m\}$.} Her value for a subset $S\subseteq [m]$ of items is $v_j$ if $Q_j\subseteq S$, and $0$ otherwise.
 For every buyer $j$, the set $Q_j$ and the value $v_j$ are known to the seller.
 The seller aims to maximize the welfare, that is, the sum of all buyers' value who get their demand sets.
-As a special case of the above auction, in the \emph{tollbooth problem}, there is an underlying graph $G$.
+As a special case of the above problem, in the \emph{tollbooth problem}, there is an underlying graph $G$.
 We denote $V(G)$ and $E(G)$ the vertex and edge set of $G$.
 Every item in the auction corresponds to an edge in $E(G)$.
 Let $E(G)=\{e_1,\ldots,e_m\}$.
 For simplicity, we use the index $i$ to represent the edge $e_i$ as well.
 For every agent $j$, her demand set $Q_j$ is a single path in graph $G$.
 For a set of paths $\qset$, denote $E(\qset)=\bigcup_{Q\in \qset}E(Q)$.
 We say that paths in $\qset$ are \emph{edge-disjoint} (\emph{node-disjoint}, resp.) if all paths in $\qset$ do not share edges (vertices, resp.).

 In the paper we focus on a special class of mechanisms called \emph{item pricing} mechanisms.
-In an item pricing mechanism, the seller first computes a posted price $p(e_i)$ (or $p_i$) for every edge $e_i$ in the graph.\footnote{In the paper we allow the posted price $p_i$ to be $\infty$.
+In an item-pricing mechanism, the seller first computes a posted price $p(e_i)$ (or $p_i$) for every edge $e_i$ in the graph.\footnote{In the paper we allow the posted price $p_i$ to be $\infty$.
 It means that the price for edge $i$ is sufficiently large, such that no buyer $j$ with $i\in Q_j$ can afford her demand path.} The buyers then arrive one-by-one in some order $\sigma$.
-When each buyer $j$ arrives, if any edge in her demand set $Q_j$ is unavailable (taken by previous buyers), then she gets anything and pays 0.
+When each buyer $j$ arrives, if any edge in her demand set $Q_j$ is unavailable (taken by previous buyers), then she gets nothing and pays 0.
 Otherwise, she compares her value $v_j$ with the total price $p(Q_j)=\sum_{i\in Q_j}p_i$:

 \begin{enumerate} \item If $p(Q_j)<v_j$, she takes all edges in $Q_j$ by paying $p(Q_j)$; edges in $Q_j$ then become unavailable; \item If $p(Q_j)>v_j$, she takes nothing and pays $0$; \item If $p(Q_j)=v_j$, then whether she takes all edges in $Q_j$ at price $p(Q_j)$ depends on the specification about tie-breaking. \end{enumerate}